Hello and welcome to Suburban Glasgow Phase 6.0!

-Note that the fully functioning version in the Workshop only contains Phase 4.
-If you want to use Phase 5 you will need to install the Workshop version and then the Detail Pack, as outlined below.
-This will change in mid 2019, with the entire Phase being available on the Workshop.
+Note that the fully functioning version in the Workshop only contains Phase 4 + the merge.
+If you want to use the Phase 5 additions, you will need to install the Workshop version and then the Detail Pack, as outlined below.
+This will change later in 2019, with the entire Phase being available on the Workshop.

 Detailed installation instructions are included further down this page.